Author: Liaquat Ahamed

 Central bankers provided a loan of $100 million to Germany, which was completely used up within ten days.

-The French finally settled on a plan allowing Germany to only suspend part of their reparations owed to France, and they would lend the received reparations straight back to Germany.
+The French finally settled on a plan allowing Germany only to suspend part of their reparations owed to France, and they would lend the received reparations straight back to Germany.
 However, it was too little too late for the Germans.
 Because of continued runs on its banks, President Hindenburg of Germany declared a two-day bank holiday.

 The panic by this time had spread to Hungary, Poland, Yugoslavia, and Czechoslovakia, and these countries were also forced to suspend bank operations.
 The results were particularly bad in Germany, who was now forced to hike interest rates to 15% to keep money in the country and suspend payments on all war debts.
-The German economy fell apart for the second time in an eight year period, which opened the door for Nazism to take power within Germany.
+The German economy fell apart for the second time in an eight-year period, which opened the door for Nazism to take power within Germany.

 Bretton Woods System